 Microgreen mayhem is heading there.
-It took a while for the pricy, baby green to get mainstream, but it is a day or two away from a Subway tuna sub.
+It took a while for the pricy, baby green to get mainstream.

 Microgreens lend color, flavor and visual interest.
 So use them where they have value.
 Will the flavor contribute to the dish?
 Does it make sense to add a delicate green to this particular dish?
 Ask valid questions, rather than haphazardly—and carelessly —dispensing of pricy herbaceous growth that is going to get tossed to the side with that slice of orange.

 A photo posted by The Art of Plating (@theartofplating) on Jan 6, 2017 at 8:02am PST

 A quick search on Instagram of #foodiepic, #foodporn, or #beautifulfood will give you a myriad specimens of dishes that, after a while, start to look the same.
 They have very little in common; the proteins are different, the portions and the flavors vary, but their compositions look eerily similar.
 There is a "photo-ready" formula that makes some plates simply look better than others.